About Preble County

 How can I search for someone recently arrested in Preble County, Ohio?

 To search for someone recently arrested in Preble County, Ohio, you can contact the Preble County Jail located at 1139 Preble Drive, Eaton, Ohio.
 The jail provides an inmate lookup process through their official website or by calling their main line.
-Additionally, you can visit the Preble County Sheriff's Office for more information on recent arrests and detainee status.
+You can visit the Preble County Sheriff's Office for more information on recent arrests and detainee status.

 Mugshots or booking photos in Preble County, Ohio, can be obtained from the Preble County Sheriff's Office.
 They maintain records of all bookings and may provide access through their official website or upon request at their office.
 It's advisable to check their online portal for any available digital records or contact them directly for assistance.